New York, Philadelphia and Norfolk Railroad: Concept and planning

+Other companies consolidated into the NYP&N held rights but had built no rail.
+The Peninsula Railroad Company of Virginia was incorporated on March 12, 1878, and it was given all the rights given to the earlier North and South Railroad Company that had been incorporated on January 24, 1853.
+The Eastern Shore Railroad Company (of Virginia) was incorporated on April 23, 1867, and the New York and Norfolk Railroad Company was organized in Virginia on March 15, 1872.

-The NYP&N was the vision of William Lawrence Scott, an Erie, Pennsylvania, coal magnate, who wanted to build a shorter railroad route between the coal wharves of Hampton Roads by utilizing a ferry line across the Chesapeake Bay and a railroad line up the Delmarva Peninsula to the industrial north.
-His plan was to continue the rail line from Pocomoke City to Cape Charles and use a rail ferry to reach Norfolk.
-Scott enlisted engineering help from Pennsylvania Railroad Vice-President, Alexander J. Cassatt, who saw the merits of the plan and took a hiatus from PRR to work on the new line.
-Cassatt surveyed the line on horseback, designed ferries and wharves, and acquired other railroads, most notably the Eastern Shore Railroad.
+The NYP&N was the vision of William Lawrence Scott, an Erie, Pennsylvania coal magnate, who wanted to build a shorter railroad route to the coal wharves of Hampton Roads by utilizing a ferry line across the Chesapeake Bay and a railroad line up the Delmarva Peninsula to the industrial north.
+His plan was to continue the rail line from Pocomoke City to Cherrystone, VA and use an innovative rail ferry - as opposed to unloading the rail cars - to reach Norfolk.
+He had the railroad incorporated in Maryland on April 10, 1880, and in Virginia on January 24, 1882.
+Scott enlisted engineering help from Pennsylvania Railroad Vice-president, Alexander J. Cassatt, who saw the merits of the plan and took a hiatus from PRR to work on the new line.
+Cassatt surveyed the line on horseback, designed ferries and wharves, and acquired the foundational railroads by purchasing the ESR in 1883 and the two Peninsula Railroads in 1884.

+Construction

-Work began on the line south of Pocomoke City in April of 1884 and the line to what would become Cape Charles was ready for operation on October 25, 1884.
-Two weeks later the first passenger steamer left Cape Charles for Norfolk.
-The same year it absorbed the Eastern Shore Railroad.
-The next year the railroad started using barges, or car floats, to carry railroad cars to Norfolk via Port Norfolk(Portsmouth).
+Work on the line south of Pocomoke City, and on a new bridge across the Pocomoke river, began in April 1884.
+Operations south to Drummondtown began in August and the railroad make brisk business shipping sweet potatoes.
+The line to what would become Cape Charles, just south of Cherrystone, was completed on October 25, 1884, and was perhaps the only line in the world ballasted with oyster shells.
+Along with it came the construction of a telegraph line and the dredging of the harbor at Cape Charles to allow barges in.
+Two weeks later the first passenger steamer, the Jane Moseley, left Cape Charles for Norfolk and the first through train ran on November 17, 1884.
+The steamers ran from Cape Charles to both Norfolk and Old Point Comfort.
+The next year the railroad started using barges, or car floats, to carry railroad cars to Norfolk via Port Norfolk (Portsmouth) where cars transferred to tracks owned by the Seaboard and Roanoke Railroad.